-The Los Angeles-based Formalist Quartet will present world premieres of works by UCSB graduate composers Brandon Rolle, Marc Evans, Mason Hock, Rodney DuPlessis, Heena Yoon, and Nick Norton on Sunday, January 21, 2018 at 7 p.m. in Karl Geiringer Hall.
+The Corwin Chair will present the Los Angeles-based Formalist Quartet on Sunday, January 21, 2018 at 4:30 p.m. in Karl Geiringer Hall.
+The program will include world premieres of works by UCSB graduate composers Brandon Rolle, Marc Evans, Mason Hock, Rodney DuPlessis, Heena Yoon, and Nick Norton

 The Formalist Quartet is an ensemble dedicated to the performance of adventurous repertoire focusing on contemporary pieces and world premieres as well as exploring a diverse spectrum of early music and the standard repertoire.
 The quartet was born on the 100th birthday of Dmitri Shostakovich (September 25th, 2006) and since then has been playing frequently across the United States in concert halls, festivals, art galleries, cafes, and homes, including the Roy O. Disney Hall at CalArts; REDCAT at the Walt Disney Concert Hall, Los Angeles; the Wulf, Los Angeles; University of California, San Diego; Stanford University; University of Wisconsin, Milwaukee; the Flatfile Galleries, Chicago; University of Nevada, Reno; Cornelia Street Cafe, New York; MOSA Concert Series, New York; Princeton University; the Eagle Rock Center for the Arts; the Villa Aurora, Pacific Palisades; University of Maryland, Baltimore County; LISTEN/SPACE, New York; Hamiltonian Gallery, Washington DC; ArtSpace Herndon, Virginia; Villa Aurora, Pacific Palisades; and the Et Cetera New Music Festival.
 In 2010 the quartet appeared at the Reykjavík Arts Festival, Iceland.
 Their recordings include the epic 100 Cadences of Arthur Jarvinen, music for several small films and pop records, and Kristian Ireland’s "Clearing" on the <541> series through Innova records.
 This season the quartet is looking forward to performances throughout Southern CA as they celebrate their 5th anniversary.